-- (1) The Corporation does not have a plan pursuant to which option-based awards are (or were) granted; rather, the figures reported in the table represent options granted pursuant to Brookfield's Management Share Option Plan, which options were granted in light of the respective contributions that Messrs.
-Carter, Banfill and Cornacchia made to the Corporation during each year.
+(1) The Corporation does not have a plan pursuant to which option-based awards are (or were) granted; rather, the figures reported in the table represent options granted pursuant to Brookfield's Management Share Option Plan, which options were granted in light of the respective contributions that Messrs.
+Carter, Banfill and Ms. Reilly made to the Corporation during each year.
 Such options reflect the time and effort spent, and the respective achievements, of Messrs.
-Carter, Banfill and Cornacchia in providing services to the Corporation.
-The fair value of the option-based awards is derived by application of the Black Scholes option pricing model, assuming a strike price of \$37.82, an average term to exercise of 7.5 years, a volatility of 31.2%, a risk free rate of 1.3%, a dividend growth rate of 3.1% and a liquidity discount of 25%. - (2) The figures reported in the table above represent the portion of Mr. Carter's total compensation paid during the year by Brookfield that is attributable to his services to the Corporation in 2010, 2011 and 2012.
-This proportionate compensation is reflective of the approximate time and effort Mr. Carter spent providing services to the Corporation as a portion of his overall efforts managing Brookfield's entire timberlands portfolio.
-Mr. Carter's responsibilities in respect of Brookfield's entire timberlands portfolio overlapped with his responsibilities to the Corporation during the years reported and thus, Mr. Carter was able to apply significant knowledge and skill acquired in his capacities as Managing Partner of Brookfield and President of Brookfield GP, the general partner of Brookfield LP, in providing services to the Corporation. - (3) The figures reported in the table above represent the portion of Mr. Banfill's total compensation paid during the year by Brookfield that is attributable to his services to the Corporation in 2010 (February 10, 2010 December 31, 2010), 2011 and 2012.
+Carter, Banfill and Ms. Reilly in providing services to the Corporation.

+- timberlands portfolio.
+Mr. Carter's responsibilities in respect of Brookfield's entire timberlands portfolio overlapped with his responsibilities to the Corporation during the years reported and thus, Mr. Carter was able to apply significant knowledge and skill acquired in his capacities as Managing Partner of Brookfield and President of Brookfield GP, the general partner of Brookfield LP, in providing services to the Corporation. - (3) The figures reported in the table above represent the portion of Mr. Banfill's total compensation paid during the year by Brookfield that is attributable to his services to the Corporation in 2011, 2012 and 2013.
 This proportionate compensation is reflective of the approximate time and effort Mr. Banfill spent providing services to the Corporation as a portion of his overall responsibilities to Brookfield.
 Mr. Banfill's responsibilities in his role as a senior executive of Brookfield overlapped with his responsibilities the Corporation and thus, Mr. Banfill was able to apply significant knowledge and skill acquired in his capacity as a senior executive of Brookfield in providing services to the Corporation.
-Mr. Banfill assumed the role of Senior Vice President and Chief Financial Officer of the Corporation on February 9, 2010, replacing Mr. Cornacchia as Chief Financial Officer. - (4) The figures reported in the table above represent the portion of Mr. Cornacchia's total compensation paid during each year by Brookfield that is attributable to his services to the Corporation in 2010 (January 1, 2010 February 8, 2010) prior to his resignation on February 10, 2010.
-This proportionate compensation is reflective of the approximate time and effort Mr. Cornacchia spent providing services to the Corporation as a portion of his overall responsibilities to Brookfield.
-Mr. Cornacchia's responsibilities in his role as a senior executive of Brookfield overlapped with his responsibilities to the Corporation and thus, Mr. Cornacchia was able to apply significant knowledge and skill acquired in his capacity as a senior executive of Brookfield in providing services to the Corporation.
-Mr. Cornacchia resigned as both Vice President and Chief Financial Officer of the Corporation on February 10, 2010.
+Mr. Banfill transitioned from Chief Financial Officer of the Corporation to Chief Operating Officer on July 31, 2013. - (4) The figures reported in the table above represent the portion of Ms. Reilly's total compensation paid during each year by Brookfield that is attributable to her services to the Corporation in 2013.
+This proportionate compensation is reflective of the approximate time and effort Ms Reilly spent providing services to the Corporation as a portion of her overall responsibilities to Brookfield.
+Ms. Reilly's responsibilities in her role as a senior executive of Brookfield overlapped with her responsibilities to the Corporation and thus, Ms. Reilly was able to apply significant knowledge and skill acquired in her capacity as a senior executive of Brookfield in providing services to the Corporation.
+Ms. Reilly was appointed Chief Financial Officer of the Corporation on July 31, 2013.